 I went with my roommates to a dismal pub crawl around Eixample and I would not recommend it.
 But do try out the various Tapas places around Barcelona.
 I wish I had more time to explore Barcelona but my time here was limited.

 So did you enjoy the guide to finding Vegetarian food in Spain?
-Next week, I will bring you more about the struggles and adventures I faced as a vegetarian foodie in Europe.
-Stay tuned to find out more.
+I loved being a vegetarian in Spain.
+Check out more posts about the struggles and adventures I faced as a vegetarian foodie in Europe below.